New students starting in September: You can find out more about Induction Days and other useful information in our Start of Year Guide.

 Hometown: Truro Course: FdSc Youth, Social and Community Studies Next Steps: Social Worker apprenticeship with Cornwall Council …

-Siobhan – BA (Hons) Education & Training
+Amber – BA (Hons) Education and Training